Official-MoonDao/docusaurus/docs/faq.md

 ### Where can I find the proposal template?

 Find the proposal template at the bottom of the [Projects system](https://docs.moondao.com/project-guidelines/).
 You can also find important information there about the rules and structure of projects, if you have never worked on a project before you must join a project before leading your own project.
 This helps you understand our system, and also helps us get an understanding of your work.
 We don’t want to get married to someone after one week of knowing each other 🙂

-### How do I join a guild?

-Start the process by submitting an onboarding form [here](https://discord.com/channels/914720248140279868/1108226019359477860/1108811090747461803).
-We’ll ask that you provide evidence of your ability in the skill of the guild you’re applying for.

-### What do I get for joining a guild?

-Guilds are there as a quality filter.
-We want to review people’s backgrounds before they join projects.
-You’ll need to be formally part of a guild to join a project.
-As part of a guild you get to network with other members and are allowed to join projects.

 ### How do I join a project?